-Teaching, Learning and the Curriculum
+Teaching, Learning, Assessment and the Curriculum

 At Castletown Primary School, we aim to deliver the curriculum to each pupil, in a way that matches his or her individual needs.
 This may be as part of mainstream classroom practice, alternative and bespoke provision, specialised curriculums or a combination of the above.